microsoft/ChakraCore-wiki/Roadmap.md

 _This is a living document containing ChakraCore team's current priorities as well as release notes for previous releases.
-Roadmap last updated 5/31/17._
+Future roadmap last updated 5/31/17._

 All the changes done in the public repository flow into Chakra and Microsoft Edge on a regular basis as described in the [Contribution guidelines](https://github.com/Microsoft/ChakraCore/blob/master/CONTRIBUTING.md).